-Solving the Lost YubiKey problem with WebAuthn PRF & Shamir Secret Sharing.
+Solving the Lost YubiKey problem with WebAuthn PRF & Shamir’s Secret Sharing

 Standard account recovery relies on centralized servers or passwords.
-While FIDO Alliance recommends registering multiple authenticators as backup, this approach proves impractical and costly for average users.
+While the FIDO Alliance recommends registering multiple authenticators as backups, this approach proves impractical and costly for average users.
 Consequently, many services implement fallback authentication methods (passwords, SMS codes), creating a critical vulnerability: downgrade attacks.
-Attackers exploit these weaker recovery mechanisms through social engineering, with research showing 55 % of users falling for real-time phishing and 35 % vulnerable to FIDO downgrades[bicakci2022]—effectively reducing account security to its weakest link.
+Attackers exploit these weaker recovery mechanisms through social engineering, with research showing 55% of users falling for real-time phishing and 35% remaining susceptible to these attacks.
+This effectively reduces account security to its weakest link.

 Practical Implementation Architecture

-Since the WebAuthn SSS extension does not currently exist in the standard, we propose a browser extension-based approach that achieves the same security goals.
-This system functions as a modern, passwordless identity manager with account recovery capabilities in case of hardware key loss.
+Since no WebAuthn SSS extension currently exists in the standard, I propose a browser extension-based approach that achieves the same security goals.
+This system functions as a modern, passwordless identity manager with decentralized account recovery capabilities in the event of hardware key loss.

 System Components

-Master Key (MK): A random key generated within the extension.
-This is the root secret that encrypts all user data (website passwords, notes, etc.).
+Master Key: A random key generated within the extension.
+This root secret encrypts all user data (website passwords, notes, etc.).

-SSS (Shamir Secret Sharing): Enables MK recovery during catastrophic failure (YubiKey loss).
+Shamir’s Secret Sharing: Enables Master Key recovery during catastrophic failure (YubiKey loss).

-Browser Extension: The orchestration layer.
-Performs encryption, communicates with the authenticator, and isolates the process from web pages.
+Browser Extension: The orchestration layer that performs encryption, communicates with the authenticator, and isolates the process from web pages.

 The registration phase securely creates the Master Key, encrypts it, and establishes backup mechanisms: